karmab/kcli/doc/index.md

 Most of the parameters are actually optional, and can be overridden in the default, client or profile section (or in a plan file).
 You can find a fully detailed config.yml sample [here](https://github.com/karmab/kcli/tree/master/samples/config.yml)

+# Bootstrap

-Alternatively, you can generate this settings file (for tweaking or to add remote hypervisors):
+You can generate the settings file with all parameters commented with:

 ```Shell
 kcli bootstrap